EliorFureraj/The-Temple-of-Ra/README.md

 PlayerController and CameraController fully working.
 Functionality of Unity FirstPersonController successfully replicated and extended to support climbing ladders, or any vertical surface with the appropriate tag.
-This new system should be a bit easier to modify and extend (because I know how it works haha).
+This new system should be a bit easier to modify and extend.
+Player can now climb down ladders/walls.
+Look at function for the CameraController for cinematic and gameplay purposes implemented

 TODO:
+-Fix Visual Glitch when climbing down ladders.
+-Fix bug, where while climbing down the ladder, if you look down, you fall off.
+-Make ladder/wall climbing independent of camera (y rotation of player), but have vision constricted to 180 degrees.
--Implement a look at function for the CameraController for cinematic and gameplay purposes.
+-Add a tutorial for the game.

--Complete climbing mechanic by adding a way to climb down Climbables when at the top.
+Future TODO:
 -Add sounds to mummies:
   -Sounds when shot (sand pouring) + groan
   -Sound when they first notice you (some sort of surprised groad)